 Wheat Prices Surge as Putin Assails Ukraine Grain Deal

-(Bloomberg) -- Wheat futures climbed almost 7% after Russian President Vladimir Putin criticized a recent grain deal with Ukraine, heightening attention on the sales outlook from the Black Sea region.
+(Bloomberg) -- Wheat futures climbed as much as 6.9% after Russian President Vladimir Putin criticized a recent grain deal with Ukraine, heightening attention on the sales outlook from the Black Sea region.

 Most Read from Bloomberg